-While the link between HIV and neurologic damage isn’t completely understood, it’s likely that infected support cells contribute to nerve injury.
+While the link between HIV and neurological damage isn’t completely understood, it’s likely that infected support cells contribute to nerve injury.

-Having a weakened immune system, having AIDS puts you at an increased risk of inflammation of the brain and spinal cord due to this parasite.
+Having a weakened immune system puts people with AIDS at an increased risk for inflammation of the brain and spinal cord due to this parasite.
 Symptoms include confusion, headaches, and seizures.
 Seizures can also result from certain nervous system infections.

-Some common complications of AIDS include:
+Some common complications of HIV and AIDS include:

 - memory impairment

-A weakened immune response leaves you more vulnerable to viruses like herpes.
-Herpes can cause you to develop sores around your mouth or genitals.
+A weakened immune response leaves a person more vulnerable to viruses such as herpes.
+Herpes can cause people to develop sores around their mouth or genitals.